Zionism: British Mandate and development of the Zionist quasi-state

-After the war, the plan for a greater Arab kingdom under the Hashemite family was abandoned when King Feisal was expelled from Damascus by the French in 1920.
+After the war, the plan for a greater Arab kingdom under the Hashemite family was abandoned when King Faisal was expelled from Damascus by the French in 1920.
 In parallel, the Zionist demand for a clear British acknowledgment of the entirety of Palestine as the Jewish national home was rejected.
 Instead, Britain committed only to establishing a Jewish national home "in Palestine" and promised to facilitate this without prejudicing the rights of existing "non-Jewish communities"—these qualifying statements aroused the concern of Zionist leaders at the time.

-The British mandate over Palestine, established in 1922, was based on the Balfour declaration, explicitly privileging the Jewish minority over the Arab majority.
+The British mandate over Palestine, established in 1922, was based on the Balfour Declaration, privileging the Jewish minority over the Arab majority.
 In addition to declaring British support for the establishment of a "Jewish national home" in Palestine, the mandate included provisions facilitating Jewish immigration, and granting the Zionist movement the status of representing Jewish national interests.
 In particular, the Jewish Agency, the embodiment of the Zionist movement in Palestine, was made a partner of the mandatory government, acquiring international diplomatic status and representing Zionist interests before the League of Nations and other international venues.

 The British mandate effectively established a Jewish quasi-state in Palestine, lacking only full sovereignty.
 This lack of sovereignty was crucial for Zionism at this early stage, as the Jewish population was too small to defend itself against the Arabs of Palestine.
 The British presence provided a necessary safeguard for Jewish nationalism.
 To achieve political independence, Jews needed Britain's support, particularly in land purchase and immigration.
-Following the Balfour declaration, Jewish immigration to Palestine grew from 9,149 immigrants in 1921 to 33,801 in 1925—by the end of the mandate period, the Jewish population in Palestine nearly tripled, eventually reaching one third of the country's population.
+Following the Balfour Declaration, Jewish immigration to Palestine grew.
+According to the Peel Report, 9,149 immigrants arrived in 1921, 33,801 in 1925, dropping to less than 3,000 in 1927 and in 1928, and rising dramatically after Hitler's seizure of control in Germany in 1933, with 61,854 arriving in 1935.
+By the end of the mandate period, the Jewish population in Palestine nearly tripled, eventually reaching one third of the country's population.
+In this period the Palestine Jewish Colonization Association, the Jewish National Fund and other Zionist organizations purchased land and started agricultural colonies, with 212,500 acres acquired between 1922 and 1932.